Why is the price of oil soaring around the world?

 “There is a strong correlation between the pandemic situation and the increase in oil prices,” says Mark Finley, a researcher specializing in energy and oil at Rice University, USA.

-The expert explains that, just as in 2020 there was a strong link between the pandemic and the drop in oil prices, this year the recovery influenced both the demand and the supply of oil.
+The expert explains that, just as in 2020 there was a strong connection between the pandemic and the fall of oil price, this year the recovery influenced both the demand and the supply of oil.

-“That’s the main factor.
-On the demand side, we’re seeing a reactivation of the economy and mobility after the impact of covid-19, so after we’ve experienced the biggest drop in oil demand last year, this year we’ll probably see it the biggest increase,” he says.
+“This is the main factor.
+On the demand side, we are seeing a reactivation of the economy and mobility after the impact of Covid-19, so after we experienced the biggest drop recorded last year in demand for Petroleum, this year we will probably register the biggest increase,” he says.

-“On the supply side, there is a combination of production cuts by OPEC and other producers such as Russia (which is now known as OPEC+), and a drop in production in the US and elsewhere due to low prices that registered a barrel last year,” adds Finley.
+“On the supply side, there is a combination of production cuts by OPEC and by other producers such as Russia (which is part of what is now known as OPEC+), and a drop in production in the US and elsewhere due to low barrel prices last year,” adds Finley.

-OPEC, Russia and other producers have an agreement to progressively increase supply in order to eliminate the production cuts they applied to face the drop in demand due to the pandemic.
+THE OPEC, Russia and other producers maintain an agreement to progressively increase the supply in order to eliminate the production cuts they applied to face the drop in demand due to the pandemic.

 These increases, however, are not automatic, as countries meet monthly to assess the market and decide on its application.